 Bleeding on its own it not unusual in the first trimester, and there are different things that can cause it.
 Bleeding with cramping usually suggests a miscarriage.
 I would confirms this either by drawing your blood and looking at pregnancy hormone (hCG) levels (drawn two days apart to see if levels are falling), or through an ultrasound.

 What happens during a first trimester miscarriage?
 How do I know it's really happening?

 80% of people who miscarry will go into labor within 2-3 weeks.
 A person will experience cramping and heavy bleeding (soaking a pad every 30-60 minutes).
 It can start slow and then typically peak with the passing of the fetus, placenta, and other tissue, then rapidly resolve, very similar to labor.
 One to three weeks of period-like bleeding follows.
 The normal process of miscarriage can take under an hour or as long as 24 hours.

-One in four pregnancies ends in miscarriage, most in the first trimester around 10 weeks, but many happen so early that the person may not realize that they're even pregnant (FYI, after 20 weeks, it's considered a still birth).
-It's important to realize that it's very common, even though it's rarely openly discussed in the United States, which means it can still be a very isolating experience.
+One in four pregnancies ends in miscarriage, most in the first trimester around 10 weeks, but many happen so early that the person may not realize that they're even pregnant (after 20 weeks, it's considered a stillbirth).
+It's important to realize that it's very common, but because loss is rarely openly discussed in the United States, it is typically a very isolating experience.